Common Dryer Problems and How to Fix Them in Charlotte, NC

 How to Fix:

-• Check the Plug and Power: Ensure the dryer is properly plugged in and test the outlet with another device.
+• Verify the dryer is securely plugged in and test the outlet with another appliance.

 Possible Causes: